 - Stay on the trail.

-- If another trail user approaches you, say hello, especially if they say hi to you.
-Grunts do not count!
+- If another trail user approaches you, say hello, especially if they say hi first.
+Remember that trails connect us to one another!

-- Mountain bikers trudge and toil to get up hill.
-Please let them.
+- Mountain bikers trudge and toil to get uphill; please let them through to do so.

-- When you see a horse: Stop about 200 feet from the horse, announce yourself so the rider and horse both hear you, be clearly visible, pull off to the downside of the trail, and say hello as you pass.
+- When approaching a horse on the trail, be sure to: announce yourself so the rider and horse both hear you; be clearly visible; pull off to the lowside of the trail to allow them to pass; and say hi!